god-of-errors/RpgCombatSystemBlog/index.md

 ## RPG Combat System Template
 ### Overview
+The RPG Combat System Template I built is designed to function seamlessly as part of an Entity Component System (ECS).
+It serves as the bedrock for turn-based mechanics, defining critical elements such as the turn order based on a unit's speed and the logic for choosing the order of units in battle.
+Central to its functionality is the ability to set battle data, crucial for initiating encounters with units on both sides.
+After all, a battle system is only as robust as the adversaries it pits against each other.

+Originally, the template relied on ImGui UI dependency, but I later undertook the task of decoupling it to ensure adaptability to any UI framework.
+This strategic separation allows the project to evolve dynamically, triggered only when one of the six essential functions is called upon:

+1. StartBattle: Initiates the battle.
+2. PlayerTurn: Enables the player to decide their actions, choosing between skills or items.
+3. EnemyTurn: Mirrors the player's turn but for enemies, allowing them to make decisions.
+4. WinBattle/LoseBattle: Left virtual to accommodate specific actions triggered upon victory or defeat, such as prompts for leveling up or game over screens.
+5. Reset: Straightforwardly resets the template, preparing it for another engaging battle.

 Provide a high-level overview of your RPG combat system template.
 Explain its main features and how it enhances the gaming experience.

 ### Custom Enum Types